3rd July, 2025

 Permits to work are often found in high-risk industries like construction, but what is their purpose?
 When and why would you use these documents?
 And what makes permits to work different from risk assessments and method statements?
 Let's look at how permits to work make high-risk tasks safer.

-A permit to work system is a formal documented system, used to control high-risk activities.
-They are usually issued by a manager or supervisor and allow a person or group of people to carry out a task, under strict controls.
-Permits authorise certain staff members to carry out high-risk work at a specific time and place, providing that the procedures detailed in the permit and any referenced documents are followed.
+Permits to work are usually issued by a manager or supervisor and allow a person or group of people to carry out a task, under strict controls.
+A permit will authorise certain staff members to carry out high-risk work at a specific time and place, providing that the procedures detailed in the permit and any referenced documents are followed.

-The purpose of a permit to work system is simply, to make high-risk tasks safer.
 In addition to a risk assessment and method statement, the permit to work is issued only to a particular person, at a specific time, authorising them to carry out the work under strict controls.

 In construction, permits to work are likely to be required for activities such as work to electrical systems, hot works, excavations, certain lifting operations, work at height and confined space works.